zhuofeng/SGSR-IJCARS23/README.md

+!!Update in progress!!

-The official implementation of paper "SGSR: Style-subnets-assisted Generative latent bank for large-factor Super-Resolution with registered medical image dataset"
+The official implementation of paper "SGSR: Style-subnets-assisted Generative latent bank for large-factor Super-Resolution with registered medical image dataset".

 ## Installation
-The code is based on mmediting, now mmagic (https://github.com/open-mmlab/mmagic) Please refer to [install.md](docs/en/install.md) for installation.
+The code is based on mmediting, which is now mmagic (https://github.com/open-mmlab/mmagic).
+Please refer to [install.md](docs/en/install.md) for installation.

 ## Dataset